goloop/env/README.md

 []int, ..., []bool, ..., [2]*url.URL, etc.).
 The fields as a struct or pointer on the struct will be processed recursively.

-If the structure implements Marshaler interface - the custom MarshalENV method will be called.
+If the structure implements Marshaler interface - the custom MarshalEnv method will be called.

-Field's tag format is `env:"key[,value[,sep]]"`, where:
+Use the following tags in the fields of structure to set the marshing
+parameters:

-    key    matches the name of the key in the environment;
+    env  matches the name of the key in the environment;
-    value  default value (if empty, set the default value for the structure field type);
+    def  default value (if empty, sets the default value for the field type of structure);
-    sep    optional argument, sets the separator for lists (default `:`).
+    sep  sets the separator for lists/arrays (default ` ` - space).

 Structure example:

-    // Config structure.
-    type Config struct {
+    // Config structure for containing values from the environment. type Config struct {
     	Host         string   `env:"HOST"`
-        Port         int      `env:"PORT"`
+    	Port         int      `env:"PORT" def:"80"`
-        AllowedHosts []string `env:"ALLOWED_HOSTS,,:"`
+    	AllowedHosts []string `env:"ALLOWED_HOSTS" sep:":"`
     }

 Marshal data into environment from the Config.

-    // It can be a structure or a pointer on a structure. var config = &Config{
+    var config = Config{
     	"localhost",
     	8080,
     	[]string{"localhost", "127.0.0.1"},
     }

-    // Returns:
-    // map[ALLOWED_HOSTS:localhost:127.0.0.1 HOST:localhost PORT:8080], nil
-    _, err := env.Marshal(config)
-    if err != nil {
+    if _, err := env.Marshal("", config); err != nil {
-        // error handling here ...
+    	log.Fatal(err)
     }

+    fmt.Printf("Host: %v\n", env.Get("HOST"))
+    fmt.Printf("Port: %v\n", env.Get("PORT"))
+    fmt.Printf("AllowedHosts: %v\n", env.Get("ALLOWED_HOSTS"))
+    // Output:
-    env.Get("HOST")          // "localhost"
+    //  Host: localhost
-    env.Get("PORT")          // "8080"
+    //  Port: 8080
-    env.Get("ALLOWED_HOSTS") // "localhost:127.0.0.1"
+    //  AllowedHosts: localhost:127.0.0.1

-If object has MarshalENV and isn't a nil pointer - will be calls it method to scope convertation.
+If the object has MarshalEnv and is not a nil pointer - will call its method to marshaling.

-    // MarshalENV it's custom method for marshalling. func (c *Config) MarshalENV() ([]string, error ){
+    // MarshalEnv it's custom method for marshalling. func (c *Config) MarshalEnv() ([]string, error) {
-        os.Setenv("HOST", "192.168.0.1")
+    	env.Set("HOST", "192.168.0.1")
-        os.Setenv("PORT", "80")
+    	env.Set("PORT", "80")
-        os.Setenv("ALLOWED_HOSTS", "192.168.0.1")
+    	env.Set("ALLOWED_HOSTS", "192.168.0.1")

-        return []string{}, nil
+    	return []string{"HOST", "PORT", "ALLOWED_HOSTS"}, nil
     }

     ...
-    // The result will be the data that sets in the custom
-    // unmarshalling method.
-    env.Get("HOST")          // "192.168.0.1"
-    env.Get("PORT")          // "80"
-    env.Get("ALLOWED_HOSTS") // "192.168.0.1"

-#### func  ReadParseStore

-    func ReadParseStore(filename string, expand, update, forced bool) (err error)

-ReadParseStore reads env-file, parses this one by the key and value, and stores into environment.
-It's flexible function that can be used to build more specific tools.

-Arguments

-    filename  path to the env-file;
-    expand    if true replaces ${var} or $var on the values from the current environment variables;
-    update    if true overwrites the value that has already been set in the environment to new one from the env-file;
-    forced    if true ignores wrong entries in env-file and loads all of possible options, without causing an exception.

-Examples

-There is `.env` env-file that contains:

-    # .env file
-    HOST=0.0.0.0
-    PORT=80
-    EMAIL=$USER@goloop.one

-Some variables are already exists in the environment:

-    $ env | grep -E "USER|HOST"
-    USER=goloop
-    HOST=localhost

-To correctly load data from env-file followed by updating the environment:

-    env.ReadParseStore(".env", true, true, false)

-    // USER=goloop
-    // HOST=0.0.0.0
-    // PORT=80
-    // EMAIL=goloop@goloop.one

-Loading new keys to the environment without updating existing ones:

-    env.ReadParseStore(".env", true, false, false)

-    // USER=goloop
-    // HOST=localhost          <= hasn't been updated
-    // PORT=80
-    // EMAIL=goloop@goloop.one

-Don't change values that contain keys:

-    env.ReadParseStore(".env", false, true, false)

-    // USER=goloop
-    // HOST=0.0.0.0
-    // PORT=80
-    // EMAIL=$USER@goloop.one  <= $USER hasn't been changed to real value

-Loading data from a damaged env-file.
-If the configuration env-file is used by other applications and can have incorrect key/value, it can be ignored.
-For example env-file contains incorrect key `1BC` (the variable name can't start with a digit):

-    # .env file
-    HOST=0.0.0.0
-    PORT=80
-    1BC=NO                     # <= incorrect variable
-    EMAIL=$USER@goloop.one

-There will be an error loading this file:

-    err := env.ReadParseStore(".env", true, true, false)
-    if err != nil {
-        log.Panic(err) // panic: missing variable name
-    }

-but we can use force method to ignore this line:

-    // ... set forced as true (last argument) err := env.ReadParseStore(".env", true, true, true)

-    // now the err variable is nil and environment has:
-    // USER=goloop
+    // Output:
-    // HOST=0.0.0.0
+    //  Host: 192.168.0.1
-    // PORT=80
+    //  Port: 80
-    // EMAIL=goloop@goloop.one
+    //  AllowedHosts: 192.168.0.1

 #### func  Set